 I am a scholar who thinks with nature, humor, stories, and everyday encounters.
-I am currently pursuing a PhD at the University of California, Los Angeles, after earning a Master’s degree from the University of California, Berkeley as a Mastercard Foundation Scholar.
+I am currently pursuing a PhD in Culture and Performance at the University of California, Los Angeles, after earning a Master’s degree in Folklore from the University of California, Berkeley.

 My work is rooted in Igbo Indigenous knowledge systems, which value proverbs, folktales, folksongs, and performative traditions not as remnants of the past, but as vibrant ways of understanding ecology, responsibility, and coexistence.
 I am particularly interested in how Indigenous narratives influence relationships among humans, animals, and the land, and how these indigenous ways of knowing persist despite colonial disruption.
 I’m connecting Native American indigeneity with African indigenous knowledge systems as a unique way to approach decolonial studies.
 I’m also exploring humor as a teaching tool.